Rodrigo Valenzuela (artist)

 Rodrigo Valenzuela (born 1982) is a Chilean-born award-winning contemporary visual (focusing on photography, video and installation) artist with exhibitions worldwide.
-He has a BFA in Art History from the University of Chicago, a BA in Philosophy from the Evergreen State College, Washington, and an MFA in PhotoMedia from the University of Washington.
+He has a BA in Art History from the University of Chile, a BA in Philosophy from the Evergreen State College, Washington, and an MFA in PhotoMedia from the University of Washington.
 In 2017 he was appointed assistant professor in the Department of Art, UCLA School of the Arts and Architecture.

 Awards and recognitions

 A selection of awards Valenzuela has received include: